evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Battery, Range, and Charging

+The Nio ES8 is available with two battery options, each offering different specifications and performance metrics.

 ### 100kWh

 The high-capacity battery has a gross capacity of 100.0 kWh and a net usable capacity of 90.0 kWh, providing a 10.0 kWh buffer (10.0%) for battery protection.
 With a nominal voltage of 358 volts, the system is classified as a 400-volt battery system, aligning with industry standards.